-Management has considered recent accounting pronouncements issued since the last audit of the Company's financial statements.
+Management has considered all recent accounting pronouncements issued since the last audit of the Company's financial statements.
 The Company's management believes that these recent pronouncements will not have a material effect on the Company's financial statements.

-OHR PHARMACEUTICAL, INC. (A Development Stage Company) Notes to the Financial Statements December 31, 2010 and September 30, 2010
+(A Development Stage Company) Notes to the Financial Statements March 31, 2011 and September 30, 2010